 To be a regular columnist, we ask contributors to commit to writing three short, topical articles over an eight-month period, producing a new piece roughly every other month.
 Columns should be 1000-1300 words and are expected to fall somewhere in between academic and journalistic discourses.
 They are primarily intended as “think pieces” that will spur discussion among scholars on message boards provided for each piece.
 Columns should therefore aim to pose provocative questions for future research and debate, rather than provide definitive answers.
 We encourage the inclusion of visual aids such as images, frame grabs, or video clips.

-If you are interested in being a Flow columnist for Volume 24 (starting fall 2017), please contact the Co-Managing Editors, Lesley Willard and Cameron Lindsay, for more information.
+If you are interested in being a Flow columnist for Volume 24 (starting fall 2017), please contact the Co-Managing Editors, Selena Dickey and Kate Cronin, for more information.
 Flow also publishes short essays and one-off columns on topical subjects related to television and other media.
 Please see above for more information about submitting a single column.

 4) Respond to CFPs for special issues